Each Rocky Mountaineer dome car offers a strategic viewpoint to photograph that passing bear, eagle’s nest or snowy mountain peak. Rocky Mountaineer

 Next morning we were directed to one of several busses outside the hotel (while leaving our luggage in the room to find its way to Vancouver by truck), returned to our assigned train cars and found ourselves seamlessly rolling along the rails by the time we could consult the gourmet breakfast menu.
 Luxury travel seems to involve an acceptance that all will unfold as it should with only minor attention to detail on the part of the guest.

-From their compact stainless steel kitchen, a team of culinary wizards produces delicious hot meals for two GoldLeaf Service dining cars.
+From their compact stainless steel kitchen, a team of culinary wizards produces delicious hot meals.
 Rocky Mountaineer

 Before lunch, the train slowed to pay homage to the deep-canyon marriage of the Thompson and Fraser river systems which had been our companions off and on since the Rocky Mountains.
 At the village of Lytton, the crystal clear green Thompson River disappears into the muddy brown waters of the Fraser.
 Why the distinct difference in color?
 While the Thompson River passes through Kamloops Lake where its sediments have plenty of slow-down time to drop to the bottom of the lake, the Fraser is an unusually long river to have absolutely no lakes on its 1,375 km/870 mile route to filter away the sediments.
 Hence it must remain fast-flowing and muddy from start to finish.